ewagner14-cscc/welcome-students/docker-to-k8s/README.md

 ## Kubernetes

-Now kubernetes, and why use it in locally if docker compsoe works so well?
+Now kubernetes, and why use it in locally if docker compose works so well?
 Great question.

 There are a few reasons but lets concentrate on 2 that have to do with kubernetes being able to run the same everywhere.